Brexit-Related Firm Wins Government Contracts Related to AI and Data Mining

 According to the Guardian, Faculty, which traded under the name Advanced Skills Initiative during the 2016 referendum on the UK’s membership of the European Union, has won seven contracts totaling around £280,000 of government work.

-Faculty chief executive Marc Warren also attended Scientific Advisory Group on Emergencies (SAGE) meetings, whilst his brother, data scientist Ben Warner, was recruited to Downing Street last year for the Conservative Party’s general election campaign, and also attended SAGE meetings to provide advice to ministers on COVID-19.
+Faculty chief executive Marc Warren also attended a Scientific Advisory Group on Emergencies (SAGE) meeting, attending as an observer for NHSX.

+Meanwhile his brother, data scientist Ben Warner, was recruited to Downing Street last year for the Conservative Party’s general election campaign, and also attended SAGE meetings to provide advice to ministers on COVID-19.

-Faculty is also working at the heart of the government’s response to the COVID-19 pandemic, processing large volumes of confidential UK patient information alongside US firm Palantir.
+Faculty is also working at the heart of the government’s response to the COVID-19 pandemic, processing large volumes of patient information alongside US firm Palantir, although it only has access to data that has been aggregated or anonymized by the NHS.
+The NHS has stated that the companies involved do not control the data and are not permitted to use or share it for their own purposes

 One tender was a £250,000 cross-government review on the adoption of AI, issued by the Department for Digital, Culture, Media and Sport and Government Digital Service (GDS), a body which promotes the use of digital technology to improve public services, in 2019.
 Cabinet Office minister Theodore Agnew also reportedly has a £90,000 shareholding in Faculty.